When it came time for him to marry, he won the hand of Yashodhara, and they married when both were 16 years old.

 of reincarnation to expect.
 But other branches see it more simply as

 negative (or positive) effects one's actions have on one's integrity.

 the effects of your selfish acts have on others, for example, each

 act "darkens your soul," and makes happiness that much harder to find.

-On the other hand, each act of kindness, as the gypsies say, "comes
+On the other hand, each act of kindness as the Romani say, "comes

 to you three times over."
 To put it simply, virtue is its own reward,

 Right effort -- taking control of your mind and the contents thereof.
 Simple, direct practice is what it takes, the developing of good mental habits: When bad thoughts and impulses arise, they should be abandoned.
 This is done by watching the thought without attachment, recognizing it for what it is (no denial or repression!), and letting it dissipate.
 Good thoughts and impulses, on the other hand, should be nurtured and enacted.
 Make virtue a habit, as the stoics used to say.

 Right mindfulness -- mindfulness refers to a kind of meditation involving an acceptance of thoughts and perceptions, a "bare attention" to these events without attachment.
 This mindfulness is also extended to daily life.
 It becomes a way of developing a fuller, richer awareness of life, and a deterent to our tendency to sleepwalk our way through life.